mbleigh/mbleigh.dev/src/content/post/context-engineering-with-links/index.md

 ## Agentic Linking Pattern Starter Pack

-Once I caught on to the utility of links, I started seeing ways to leverage them everywhere.
+Once I caught on to the utility of links, I started seeing opportunities to leverage them everywhere.
 There are many situations where having a way to offer the model "here's more data if you want it" is incredibly useful.

 Here are a few common patterns I'm starting to see/build for linked context: